* This is the Professional Version. *

 MUGA during rest has virtually no risk.
 It is used for serially evaluating RV and LV function in various disorders (eg, valvular heart disorders); for monitoring patients taking potentially cardiotoxic drugs (eg, doxorubicin); and for assessing the effects of angioplasty, CABG, thrombolysis, and other procedures in patients with CAD or MI.
 Arrhythmias are a relative contraindication because there may be few normal cardiac cycles.

-MUGA is useful for detecting LV aneurysms; sensitivity and specificity are > 90% for typical anterior or anteroapical true aneurysms.
+MUGA is useful for detecting left ventricular aneurysms; sensitivity and specificity are > 90% for typical anterior or anteroapical true aneurysms.
 Conventional gated blood pool imaging shows inferoposterior LV aneurysms less well than it shows anterior and lateral aneurysms; additional views are required.
 Gated SPECT imaging takes longer (about 20 to 25 min with a multihead camera) than a single planar gated view (5 to 10 min) but shows all portions of the ventricles.

-MUGA can be used with rest-stress protocols to assess valvular disorders that result in LV volume overload.
+MUGA can be used with rest-stress protocols to assess valvular disorders that result in left ventricular volume overload.
 In aortic regurgitation, a reduction in resting EF or no increase in EF with exercise is a sign of deteriorating cardiac function and may indicate a need for valvular repair.
 MUGA also can be used to calculate the regurgitant fraction in regurgitation of any valve.
 Normally, the stroke volume of the 2 ventricles is equal.
-However, in patients with left-sided valvular regurgitation, LV stroke volume exceeds that of the RV by an amount proportional to the regurgitant fraction.
+However, in patients with left-sided valvular regurgitation, LV stroke volume exceeds that of the right ventricle by an amount proportional to the regurgitant fraction.
 Thus, if the RV is normal, the regurgitant fraction of the LV can be calculated from the LV:RV stroke volume ratio.

 * This is the Professional Version. *